-The magnetic force for permanent magnet can stay for a long time but it is not really permanent.
-There are 8 factors which will affect magnetic force.
+The magnetic force for a permanent magnet can stay for a long time but it is not really permanent.
+There are 8 factors that will affect magnetic force.

 1. Working temperature

 The strong magnet is very sensitive to working temperature, especially for sintered NdFeB magnet.
 The momentary and continuous highest temperature of the environment may cause certain demagnetization including recoverable and unrecoverable, reversible and irreversible.
-According to working temperature range 80-200 celsius, sintered NdFeB magnet is divided into several grade series (N, M, H, SH, UH, AH etc.).
+According to a working temperature range of 80-200 celsius, sintered NdFeB magnet is divided into several grade series (N, M, H, SH, UH, AH, etc.).

-The cost will be expensive for high working temperature grade.
+The cost will be expensive for high working temperature grades.
 So you need to consider your working temperature and choose the right grade.
-The loss of magnetic force can be ignored under working temperature permitted range.
-But magnetic force will decrease rapidly while working under a limit working temperature for a long time.
+The loss of magnetic force can be ignored under the working temperature permitted range.
+But magnetic force will decrease rapidly while working under a limited working temperature for a long time.